Polynomial bases: positivity and Schur multiplication: Introduction

 On the other hand, it is immediate from the rules for the skyline fillings that the bases $\mathcal{B}$ in the bottom row all have the property that if $a_i>0$ then $g_a \in \mathcal{B}$ is divisible by $x_i$.
 It follows that for any weak composition $a$ and any number $n$,

 for all sufficiently large $m$, and therefore $\lim_{m\to \infty} g_{0^m\times a} = 0$.

 In \cite{AS2}, quasi-key polynomials are defined combinatorially in terms of \emph{quasi-Kohnert} (or \emph{quasi-key}) tableaux, based on an algorithm of Kohnert \cite{Koh91} whereas in \cite{Mason08}, Demazure atoms are defined combinatorially in terms of semi-skyline fillings.
 These two tableau models are both defined on the skyline diagram of a weak composition, but have quite different rules for the fillings allowed.
-Our proof that quasi-key polynomials can also be described as generating functions of semi-skyline fillings allows us to set up a dictionary between these tableau models.
-In particular, we give a bijection between semi-skyline fillings and quasi-key tableaux with fixed first column, passing through reverse semistandard Young tableaux.
-As a consequence, we show that quasi-key tableaux and semi-skyline fillings are constructed by decomposing reverse semistandard Young tableaux into sets of runs an essentially dual manner: the former selecting increasing runs right-to-left, and the latter selecting decreasing runs left-to-right.
+Our proof that quasi-key polynomials can also be realized as generating functions of semi-skyline fillings allows us to set up a dictionary between these tableau models.
+In particular, we give a bijection between semi-skyline fillings and quasi-key tableaux with fixed first column, passing through reverse tableaux.
+As a consequence, we show that quasi-key tableaux and semi-skyline fillings are constructed by decomposing reverse tableaux into sets of runs in an essentially dual manner: the former selecting increasing runs right-to-left, and the latter selecting decreasing runs left-to-right.
+We prove moreover that this bijection preserves the underlying skyline diagram.
 We use the combinatorics of the fundamental particle basis to restrict this bijection to distinguished subsets of quasi-key tableaux and semi-skyline fillings, and restrict this yet further using the combinatorics of fundamental slide polynomials.